Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/raw-document.md

 Every OA document has a checksum that provides it a tamper-proof property.
 At the same time, because the checksum can be used to uniquely identify a document, the checksum (or its derived value) is stored onto the document store as evidence of issuance.
 To compute the checksum, a `raw document` goes through a process known as `wrapping` to become a `wrapped document`.
 Only then, the document is ready to be issued onto the blockchain.

-In this guide, we will learn how to create one raw document that conforms to the OpenAttestation v2 Schema.
+In this guide, you will learn how to create one raw document that conforms to the OpenAttestation v2 Schema.

-## Understanding the OA Document Schema
+## OA document schema

 The OpenAttestation v2.0 defines the shape of data for the `raw document` - the data before the wrapping process.
 It is defined in [JSON Schema](https://json-schema.org/) format.

 The official OpenAttestation v2.0 schema can be found at https://schema.openattestation.com/2.0/schema.json

-## Using Online Schema Validator
+## Using online schema validator

-For this guide, we will be using an online JSON Schema validator to help us write the raw document.
+For this guide, you will use an online JSON Schema validator to write the raw document.

-### Setting up the JSON Schema Validator with OA Schema
+### Setting up the JSON schema validator with OA schema

 Visit https://www.jsonschemavalidator.net/